 - Make a fun video about why we all need to focus on our health.

-- Use the informational video provided: Youtube Info Video
+- Use the informational video provided: Youtube Info Video.

-SNAPSHOT OF WHAT THE GROUP LOOKS LIKE
+SNAPSHOT OF WHAT HAPPENS DURING THE WEEK

 Starting a Small Accountability Group (SG)

 - Small Accountability Groups are up to a max of 4 people and can be formed with two sets